 Read more about the Energic motoculteur B1 here.

 The “Energic type A”.
 It was powered by a more powerful 500 cm3 ACT Chaise engine and available from before 1930.
 It was a stationary winch machine (Moto-Treuil).
 A lot of the viticulture was on very steep slopes where a winch (treuil) cable pulled a plough or other implements where required.
 To this end, the Energic Type A 9 (9cv) was adapted.

 Read more about the Energic Moto-Treuil type A here.

-Mr Patissier then sourced, through Motobecane, a “lateral valve” engine which was compact, weight efficient, offering a lower center of gravity and who’s gearing and some internal parts could be modified to give longevity to the moteur for agricultural use (more load at lower speed).
+Mr Patissier then sourced, through Motobecane, a “lateral valve” engine which was compact, weight-efficient, offering a lower centre of gravity and whose gearing and some internal parts could be modified to give longevity to the moteur for agricultural use (more load at lower speed).
 Thus the Energic motoculteur C7 (Motobecane 350cc (with the B4 lateral moteur) was created on the B platform design with modifications to the chassis to accept the moteur and drive chain.
-Their introduction showed significant improvements on overall engine to weight power ratios.
+Their introduction showed significant improvements to the overall engine to weight power ratios.
 Offering a more compact design that was definitely more suited to the tasks.
-And with the later introduction of the Energic motoculteur D9, this design founded the basis of all models produced from then on wards up to 1939.
+And with the later introduction of the Energic motoculteur D9, this design founded the basis of all models produced from then onwards up to 1939.

 Energic motoculteur C7 with a B4L 7CV moteur.